rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

 - They are more reliable (upto 25yrs warranty) and remove a [SPOF](https://en.wikipedia.org/wiki/Single_point_of_failure) and provide ability to maintain/service/replace on per-panel basis.
-- More safer, connected in parallel and reduces DC losses.
+- More safe, connected in parallel and reduces DC losses.
 - A microinverter-based solar plant system would also allow mixing panels of different wattages as each panel-microinverter operates as an individual power plant.